dylanpinn/FIT3003/lectures/lecture-01.md

 - Data in the warehouse is structured based on a corporate-wide model, spanning the functional boundaries of source systems.
 - This includes naming standards, units of measurement and periodicity.
-- Compare with transaction processing sytems:
+- Compare with transaction processing systems:
   - Highly normalised.
   - Lack of consistency between systems.